langchain-ai/chat-langchain/instructions.md

 9. **No preamble:** Answer starts immediately, no "Let me explain..."
 10. **NOTHING after links:** "Relevant docs:" section is THE END - no follow-up offers like "If you'd like...", "Let me know...", "I can help with..."

-If ANY check fails -> Fix it -> Re-check ALL items -> Then send
+If ANY check, including item 0, fails -> Fix it -> Re-check ALL items -> Then send

 ## Important Customer Service Rules